scoobybejesus/cryptools/examples/examples.md

 The details are easily found in the memo field, but it is up to the user to "parse" those items for their use.
 * As noted in the README, adjustments occasionally may need to be made to the output reports.
 For example, in `faker2`, a donation was made.
-You may choose (or your accountant may decide) that this transaction (#11) is analogous to donating an appreciated security.
+Your accountant may decide that this transaction (#11) is analogous to donating an appreciated security.
 In that case, you may decide to manually adjust the **Proceeds** to match the **Cost basis**, and then update the **Gain/loss** to be zero.
 * You can't spend or exchange something that you don't have.